Cantitate/Preț

 From a trailblazing poet, a trilingual narrative in verse that bears witness to a devastating crime and testifies to the power of collective defiance

-In 2007, Mexican soldiers raped and left for dead a seventy-three-year-old Indigenous Nahua woman, Ernestina Ascencio Rosario, as she worked on her farm.
-Despite extensive evidence to the contrary, including eyewitness accounts, the courts ruled that Ascencio had died of natural causes.
-When journalists began to investigate, they discovered that there were numerous girls in the community who also had been raped by soldiers—girls as young as twelve who were already mothers.
-The reports sparked outrage throughout Latin America over violence against women and girls, violence against Indigenous communities, and military impunity.
+In 2007, Mexican soldiers raped and left for dead a seventy-three-year-old Indigenous Nahua woman, Ernestina Ascencio Rosario, as she worked in her cornfield.
+The courts ruled that Ascencio died of natural causes.
+When journalists investigated, they discovered numerous village girls, as young as twelve, who also had been raped by soldiers.
+The reports sparked outrage throughout Latin America over gender-based violence, oppression of Indigenous communities, and military impunity.

-Stolen Flower, a contemporary classic originally written in Didxazá (Isthmus Zapotec), is Irma Pineda’s powerful sequence of poems memorializing the events and their ramifications.
-The poems, which appear here in Didxazá, Spanish, and English, are told through a chorus of fictionalized voices: of Ascencio herself, of the field where the rape occurred, of the forest that has seen generations of Indigenous villagers, of the village grappling with the terror.
-It is at once a lament and a call to arms, refashioning the testimonio into a tribute to Mexico’s Indigenous peoples and their lands, cultures, languages, and dignity.
+Stolen Flower is Irma Pineda’s powerful sequence of poems memorializing these events and their ramifications.
+The poems, which appear here in the original Didxazá (Isthmus Zapotec), Spanish, and English, are a chorus of fictionalized voices: Ascencio herself, the land, and the community grapple with the terror.
+It is a lament and a call to action, refashioning the testimonio into a tribute to Mexico’s Indigenous peoples and their lands, cultures, and languages.

 Citește tot Restrânge